-In its early stages of benefit design, the Commission has looked to work that has already been done in this space.
-The Universal Health Care Work Group (Work Group),46 predecessor to the Commission, recommended that the ACA-mandated categories of services defined in the Essential Health Benefits (EHB) be provided with the possibility of additional service categories, including vision.
-Among the outstanding considerations was whether other benefits not included in the EHB,47 such as LTSS, would be provided.48 Other states, including California and Vermont, also modeled their respective universal health care benefits after the EHB.
+In its early stages of benefit design, the Commission has looked to work that already exists in this space.
+The Universal Health Care Work Group, 46 predecessor to the Commission, recommended that the ACA-mandated categories of services defined in the EHB be provided with the possibility of additional service categories, including vision.
+Among the outstanding considerations was whether other benefits not included in the EHB, 47 such as LTSS, would be provided.
+48

+Other states, including California and Vermont, also modeled their respective universal health care benefits after the EHB.
 Whole Washington also selected the EHB for SB 5335's benefit design, details of which will be covered later in this section.
 Conversely, Oregon selected their state's public employee/school employee plan for the basis of their state-based universal health plan.